svsraju/Norman-Police-Department-Daily-Arrest-Summary-data-extraction/README.md

-#Norman Police Department,Daily Arrest Summary extraction
+Norman Police Department,Daily Arrest Summary extraction
+===

 The Norman, Oklahoma police department regularly reports of incidents arrests and other activity.
 This data is hosted on their website.
 This data is distributed to the public in the form of PDF files.

 you can download these PDF files  here http://normanpd.normanok.gov/content/daily-activity